How Do I Build an EKS Managed Node Group?

 export const nodeGroupId = exampleNodes.id;

-- A VPC and a subnet to host the EKS cluster
+- Network Setup: Ensure your VPC and subnets are correctly configured to host the EKS cluster.

-- IAM roles with policies attached for EKS and node management
+- Security and Permissions: Proper IAM roles and policies are crucial for managing cluster and node operations.

 Deploy this code